raspberrypilearning/cd-sebento-scratch-2/en/step_7.md

 ![The two lists full of water data](images/finalDataLists.png)

 + Finally, hide the lists again by unticking the checkboxes next to the code blocks, and click the green flag to run the code.
-You should see all the new water amounts get animated – that was without having to add any new code!
+You should see all the new water amounts get animated — without having to add any new code!
 Cool, right?

 You might notice some of the items run out of space on the screen because the amount of water is so huge, and maybe you want to speed up the animation a little.
 The next card will show you some small tweaks you can make to fix all this.